matthdomingues/matthdomingues/README.md

 ## About me:

-- ✨ Creating and hunting bugs since 2022
+- ✨ Creating and hunting bugs since 2022;
-- 📚 I'm currently learning english, spanish and docker 🐳
+- 📚 I'm currently learning Infrastructure: Docker 🐳 and AWS; Also, I'm learning English;
-- 🎯 Goals: grow as a developer :computer:, live in a cold/rainy place ❄, learn to play piano :musical_keyboard: and speak 4 languagues 🚀
+- 🎯 Goals: grow as a developer :computer:, live in a cold/rainy place ❄, learn to play piano :musical_keyboard: and speak 4 languagues 🚀;
 - :jigsaw: And also...
-I play D&D :game_die:, listen podcasts :headphones: and videogames :video_game: in my free time
+I play D&D :game_die:, listen podcasts :headphones: and videogames :video_game: in my free time;

 ## I code with: